Entanglement Entropy and Quantum Phase Transition in the $O(N)$ $\sigma$-model: Discussion, Conclusion and Outlook

-Our results of the coefficients and the divergence structure of the leading behavior in $S_{\mathrm{ent.}}$ in the $O(N)$ symmetric phase is consistent with those in \cite{Hertzberg2013} in terms of bare parameters, despite that we use a different renormalization prescription.
-This is expected, as the two renormalization prescriptions should be equivalent.
-Their cutoff dependence in the $\lambda$-independent subleading part is hidden in the renormalized mass, i.e. $m_r^2 = m_{\mathrm{bare}}^2 + \delta m^2 (\Lambda)$, while because we use renormalized parameters since the tree level, in our corresponding part the cutoff dependence is manifest.
-But these two results in fact describe the same physics.
+In the expression of the entanglement entropy of our paper, we employ the renormalized mass and coupling constant in the tree level, such that the final result is expressed in terms of these renormalized parameters.
+From this point of view, our results of the $\log$ divergence and the coefficients in $S_{\text{ent.}}$ of the $O(N)$ symmetric phase is consistent with those in \cite{Hertzberg2013} in terms of bare parameters.
+Despite that our renormalization prescription is different from \cite{Hertzberg2013}'s, but they should be equivalent.
+This is because their cutoff dependence in the $\lambda$-independent subleading part is hidden in the renormalized mass, i.e. $m_{r}^{2}=m_{\mathrm{bare}}^{2}+\delta m^{2}(\Lambda)$, while we use renormalized parameters since the tree level, so that in our corresponding part the cutoff dependence is manifest.
+These two results in fact describe the same physics.

-However, in the symmetry broken phase with cubic interactions, our subleading divergence is log squared, rather than log divergence in \cite{Hertzberg2013}, due to the remnant from counter term cancellation.
-This discrepancy arises from considering $y \neq 0$ part in (\ref{2vtleading}), which yields the log squared divergence compared to the log divergence from the $y \to 0$ part.